 Gateway Instances in Rackspace Cloud¶

 In the diagram below, the web server and database server do not have PublicNet attached.
 Instead, their outbound internet access is routed through the Gateway Instance by using Cloud Networks.
-The web server also has public-facing services exposed by using a Cloud Load Balancer, which connects over ServiceNet.
+This reduces exposure to attackers.

-Creating a Gateway Instance in Rackspace Cloud by using Orchestration (recommended)¶
+Creating a Gateway Instance in Rackspace Cloud¶

 From the Cloud Control Panel, navigate to Servers > Create Resources.
 On the Create Server page, choose a virtual network appliance image, such as the Fortinet Fortigate-VM.
 Under Advanced Options, ensure that Configure as Gateway is checked (as it is by default).

 After the server is built, Rackspace's post-build automation software (ServerMill) automatically performs all steps described in the section entitled "How to set up Internet access for servers without PublicNet or ServiceNet" within the Building servers without PublicNet or ServiceNet section of this guide.

 You can also use these Cloud Orchestration templates, which create the Gateway Instance and a Cloud Network with all needed configuration at the same time.

 - On the Cloud Control Panel server creation page, scroll down to Advanced Options.